liamtreacy/advent_of_code/README.md

 ### To run

-Naviagte to the 2023 directory.
+Naviagte to the `2023/` directory.

-Run 'dotnet test' to run all tests in the solution.
+Run `dotnet test` to run all tests in the solution.